paradime-io/nfl_data_modeling_challenge/README.md

 ## Introduction

 I have a confession to make: I’m not American, and I’m not a sports fan.
 So when I decided to take on this NFL Data Modeling Challenge, I knew I was in for an uphill battle.
-My knowledge of (American) football before this challenge was... let’s just say, "limited."
+My knowledge of (American) football before this challenge was very limited.
 I knew that:

 - The NFL is the most popular sport in the U.S.
 - They play with an egg-shaped ball.
 - The players are **HUGE**.
 - Concussions are a common injury.
 - The Super Bowl is a really big deal.

-That was pretty much it.

 My goal was to get familiar with the data and analyze injuries—especially concussions.
 I’d heard they were a big concern in football, so I wanted to see how common they actually were.
 Were certain positions more at risk?